-Week 7A Wednesday 8th June 2022 Subject Selection Survey closes Students are asked to finalise their preferences for subject combinations during THRIVE time (if not already completed).
-Thursday 9th June 2022 Subject lines created Subject lines will be constructed to allow our students to select from a wide range of courses in line with their needs and interests.
-Friday 10th June 2022 Subject lines released Students will be able to discuss their subject choices and how they fit within the subject lines with their parents over the weekend.
-Week 8B Thursday 16th June 2022 Subject Selection Interviews Students and parents will participate in a subject selection interview to finalise subjects selected.
+Week 6B Wednesday 31 May 2023 Subject Selection Survey closes Students are asked to finalise their preferences for subject combinations during THRIVE time (if not already completed).
+Week 6B Thursday 1 June 2023 Subject lines created Subject lines will be constructed to allow our students to select from a wide range o courses in line with their needs and interests.
+Week 7A Subject lines released Students will be able to discuss their subject choices and how they fit within the subject lines with their parents.
+Week 9A Thursday 22 June 2023 Subject Selection Interviews Students and parents will participate in a subject selection interview to finalise subject choices.
 Students are encouraged to choose subjects that align with their needs, abilities and interests, including career aspirations.
 A panel comprising an Executive Teacher and Head of Department will consult with the student and their family while referencing career surveys, reports and feedback.
-Week 9A Subjects lines finalised Year 10 Students and parents sign off on final subject selections for Year 11, 2023.
-Mid Term 4, 2022 Work Experience Term 4, 2022 All My Own Work This course is a mandatory course set by NESA which must be completed prior to commencing Year 11 and will be completed in Homeroom.
+Week 9A Subjects lines finalised Year 10 Students and parents sign off on final subject selections for Year 11, 2024.
+Students to return signed form Term 3, Week 1.
+Term 4, 2023 Week 5B Work Experience Term 4, 2023 All My Own Work This course is a mandatory course set by NESA which must be completed prior to commencing Year 11 and will be completed during lessons, schedule TBA.

-Changing subjects
+Changing Subjects

-Once the above timeline is complete, students will still be able to make changes to their subject selections, during weeks 1-4 of 2023.
-No changes can be made after Week 4 of Term 1, 2023.
-This means that it is important to choose carefully and talk through your subject choices with your teachers.
+Once the above timeline is complete, students will still be able to make changes to their subject selections, during Term 1 Weeks 1-4 of 2024.
+No changes can be made after Week 4 of Term 1, 2024 This means that it is important to choose carefully and talk through your subject choices with your teachers.
 Make sure that you are aware of the requirements of the subject and whether you will find it suitable for your needs and interests.